ammar-tanwar/bloglearnbay/posts/introduction-to-simple-linear-regression-in-machine-learning.md

 No matter what ML course you have chosen, the first learning goal of data science statistics modules will be the LR (linear regression), better to say, Simple Linear Regression in Machine Learning .
 In addition, we call this type of widely useful ML algorithm with an abbreviation of SLR.

-In this blog, we’ll evaluate the foundational approach of Simple Linear Regression in Machine Learning in[ ML modelling](https://blog.learnbay.co/model-vs-algorithm-in-ml).
+In this blog, we’ll evaluate the foundational approach of Simple Linear Regression in Machine Learning in <a href="https://blog.learnbay.co/model-vs-algorithm-in-ml" target="_blank">ML modelling</a>.

 ## What is SLR in Machine Learning?